 Supply chain bottlenecks had been putting pressure on capex costs, but these are easing.
-In its interim results to end June 2023, the company said that PV module prices and installation costs were both falling once again and that it intended to speed up construction of new farms over the second half of the year.
+In its interim results to end June 2023, the company said that solar photovoltaic (PV) module prices and installation costs were both falling once again and that it intended to speed up construction of new solar farms over the second half of the year.

-Recent interim results, covering the first six months of 2023, were held back by the weakness of the Renminbi relative to the Hong Kong Dollar.
-The dividend was cut to increase cash available to fund its pipeline, but the share price fell in response.
+Recent interim results, covering the first six months of 2023, were held back by the weakness of the Chinese Renminbi relative to the Hong Kong Dollar.
+The dividend was cut to increase cash available to fund its pipeline of investments, but this was not taken well by investors.